"Man no be God": Seyi Vibez hits No1 on Apple Music after drama with Zinoleesky

-Seyi Vibez Hits No1 on Apple Music After Zinoleesky Vowed He Wouldn’t, Many React: “Farmers Are Making Money”
+Seyi Vibez Hits No1 on Apple Music After Zinoleesky Vowed He Wouldn’t, Many React: “Man No Be God”

-- Upcoming street-pop sensation Seyi Vibez shut the mouths of his enemies as his recent single skyrocketed to the number one song on Nigeria’s Apple Music top 100
+- Upcoming street-pop sensation Seyi Vibez silenced his enemies as his recent single Hat Trick made it to the number one spot on Nigeria’s Apple Music Top 100

 - Recall that Legit.ng reported that the budding artist was intimidated by his colleague Zinoleesky on not making it to the number one spot

-- In a recent viral update, Seyi Vibez overtook several great songs on the international streaming platform to hit number one
+- In a recent viral update, Seyi Vibez overtook several great songs on the international streaming platform to hit the top

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ click on “Recommended for you” and enjoy!

-The budding artist reached the number-one spot on the Apple Music Top 100 despite his colleague Zinoleesky shading his vocal abilities.
+The budding artist reached the number-one spot on the Apple Music Top 100 after his colleague Zinoleesky trolled his vocal abilities.

+Charles Okocha loses ‘Phenomenal phonetics’ on meeting Hilda Baci, many react: "Jay Z will be disappointed"

-Few minutes after Zino’s assertion, Seyi’s single surpassed several songs on the Apple Music Top 100 to sit at the top.
+Few minutes after Zino’s assertion, Seyi’s single surpassed several hit songs on the Apple Music Top 100 Nigeria to sit on the No 1 spot.

 See the post below